Home Search Gallery How-To Books Links Workshops About Contact

 If you're brazen enough to dare use this lens on a film camera you'll see that the lens produces the same image which merely varies in size as the lens is zoomed.
 The farthest edges of this image circle, beyond the angle seen with a filter, get blurry, but inside of that area everything is great.
 When used with a filter the area of blurriness is cut off anyway.

-Flare and Ghosting:
+Flare and Ghosts

 None; excellent.
 If the sun or other point light source is just outside the image you can get two small yellow dots towards the edge of the photo closest to the light.
 Use your hand to shield that light and you'll have no problem.
 I don't know if the hood fixes that.
 I don't use hoods.